 Jessica is a multi-disciplinary designer from Toronto, Ontario focusing on Strategic Foresight, Product Development, and Experience Design.
-She is in her fourth year at OCAD University completing a degree in Industrial Design with a minor in Entrepreneurship and Social Innovation and Drawing and Painting.
+She graduated from OCAD University completing a degree in Industrial Design with a minor in Entrepreneurship and Social Innovation and Drawing and Painting.

 Jessica’s design philosophy and mission are heavily influenced by the absence of accessibility worldwide.
 She has observed that present-day design thinking is simple when created for a single demographic with simple needs.
 She strives for a careful world that allows every place to be accessed and enjoyed by every person.